Reading time: 11 min

 EXECUTE sp_executesql @statement

-In this sample we can see that the dynamic statement is built with multiple SET statements.
-As we know the Ispirer sql converter will see that sp_executesql procedure is used with @statement, so it will check all the SET statements, starting from the first one, and collect all the values in these statements in one query.
-So the collected query will look like:
+The sample above shows that the dynamic statement is built with multiple SET statements.
+As we know, Ispirer Toolkit will understand that sp_executesql procedure is used with @statement, so it will check all the SET statements, starting from the first one, and collect all the values in these statements in one query.
+The collected query will look like this:

 ' SELECT JobTitle, Count(BusinessEntityID)